-Fakarava pictures and video by Brian and Susie Schoepf
+Fakarava pictures, video, and story by Brian and Susie Schoepf

 Ten days in paradise.
 Everything was awesome.